Trump would be 'disappointed' in Kim if reports about North Korea launch site true

 WASHINGTON (Reuters) - U.S. President Donald Trump said on Wednesday he would be disappointed in North Korean leader Kim Jong Un if reports about rebuilding at a rocket launch site in North Korea were true.Two U.S. think tanks and South Korea’s Yonhap News Agency reported on Tuesday that work was underway to restore part of North Korea’s Sohae Satellite Launching Station even as Trump met with North Korean leader Kim Jong Un at a second summit in Hanoi last week.

-“I would be very disappointed if that were happening,” Trump told reporters in the Oval Office.
+“I would be very disappointed if that were happening,” Trump told reporters in the Oval Office, when asked about the reports.

 “It’s a very early report.
 We’re the ones that put it out.
 But I would be very, very disappointed in Chairman Kim, and I don’t think I will be, but we’ll see what happens.
 We’ll take a look.
 It’ll ultimately get solved.”